DeveloperLx/macOS_Development_Tutorials_translation/OS X View Controllers Tutorial.md

         .
     </p>
     <p>
-        If you’re not already read it, you should take a look at Gabriel Miro’s excellent
+        If you’ve not already read it, you should take a look at Gabriel Miro’s excellent
         <a href="http://www.raywenderlich.com/111947/windows-and-window-controllers-in-os-x-tutorial"
         sl-processed="1">